Perfectoid pure singularities

-We next show that $R$ is weakly normal.
-First note that $R$ is weakly normal if and only if $R_Q$ is weakly normal for all $Q\in\Spec(R)$ by \cite[6.8]{ReidRobertsSinghWeak}.
-Now suppose $R$ is not weakly normal, we fix $Q \in \Spec R$ of minimal height such that $R_Q$ is not weakly normal and replace $R$ by $R_Q$ (note that $R_Q$ is still \absperfdinj by \autoref{lem.absPerfdPureLocalizes}).
-Now $(R,\m)$ is Noetherian local and reduced, such that $R_P$ is weakly normal for all $P\neq \m$ and $R\to R_{\perfd}$ is injective on local cohomology.
-Any perfectoid ring is absolutely weakly normal by \autoref{lem.perfectoidweaklynormal}, hence any map $R\to B$ factors canonically through $R^{\wn}$.
-Therefore we also get a factorization $R\to R^{\wn}\to R_{\perfd}$, and so it follows that $H^1_{\fram}(R)\to H^1_{\fram}(R^{\wn})$ is injective.
-By \autoref{lem.weaklynormal}, $R$ is weakly normal as wanted. \end{proof}
+We next show that $R$ is weakly normal, we already know that $R$ is reduced.
+Since any perfectoid ring is absolutely weakly normal by \autoref{lem.perfectoidweaklynormal}, any map $R\to B$ factors canonically through $R^{\wn}$.
+Therefore we also get a factorization $R\to R^{\wn}\to R_{\perfd}$ and thus the condition implies that $H_\m^i(R)\to H_\m^i(R^{\wn})$ is injective for all $i$.
+By \autoref{lem:DualizingComplex}, we know that $H_P^i(R_P) \to H^i_P((R_P)^{\wn})$ is injective for all $i$ as weak normalization commutes with localization.
+Now suppose $R$ is not weakly normal, we fix $Q \in \Spec (R)$ of minimal height such that $R_Q$ is not weakly normal.
+Then $R_Q$ is weakly normal on the punctured spectrum and $H_Q^1(R_Q) \to H^1_Q((R_Q)^{\wn})$ is injective.
+By \autoref{lem.weaklynormal}, $R_Q$ is weakly normal and we arrive at a contradiction. \end{proof}